wallarm/product-documentation/docs/2.18/admin-en/configure-wallarm-mode.md

 ### Specifying the filtration mode in the `wallarm_mode` directive

-Using the `wallarm_mode` directive in the WAF node configuration file, you can define filtration modes for different contexts.
+Using the `wallarm_mode` directive in the filtering node configuration file, you can define filtration modes for different contexts.
 These contexts are ordered from the most global to the most local in the following list:

 * `http`: the directives inside the `http` block are applied to the requests sent to the HTTP server.
 * `server`: the directives inside the `server` block are applied to the requests sent to the virtual server.